vccw-team/vccw.cc/index.md

 #### Important!!

 Windows does not allow to change `hosts` files.
-Please add `vccw.dev 192.168.33.10` by yourself!
+Please add `vccw.test 192.168.33.10` by yourself!

 ### 4. Download vagrant box